solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 >
 > ![Associated Token extension Account in Solana Explorer](/assets/guides/create-tokens-metadata-extension/TokensX---2-ATA-explorer.png)

-You can also check how many ATAs and balance we have by executing accounts subcommand.
+You can also check how many tokens and balance we have by executing accounts subcommand.

 ```bash